gqrx-sdr/gqrx/README.md

 Vincent Pelletier
 - Initial work on the horizontal zooming / scrolling.

+Also thanks to Volker Schroer and Alexey Bazhin for bringing Funcube Dongle Pro+ support to GNU Radio and Gqrx.
 Some icons are from the GNOME and Tango icon themes.
 The scope.svg icon is based on the utilities-system-monitor.svg icon from the Mint-X icon theme licensed under GNU GPL.